Skip to content

 St. Augustine Grass

-St. Augustine grass is the number one choice in North Texas for shade-tolerant turfgrass.
-If your yard is too shaded for St. Augustine to thrive, it is too shady for any shade-tolerant, warm-season grass to grow.
-This grass has a moderate level of maintenance and grows in dense, which helps with weed control.
+St. Augustine grass is the top choice for shade-tolerant turf in North Texas.
+As a rule of thumb: if your yard is too shady for St. Augustine to thrive, it's too shady for any warm-season grass.
+It requires moderate maintenance and grows in a dense mat that naturally crowds out weeds.

 Empire Zoysia Grass